KelvinLu1024/KelvinLu1024.github.io/article/confusing scope rule of for structure in JavaScript.md

 *June 23, 2016* JavaScript has no **block scope**.

 ## Story
 A reason why I prefer JavaScript than Python is the intuitive scope rules.
-In JavaScript, it seems that every code block comes with a sub-scope, but I realize that it's not always true.
+In JavaScript, it seems that every code block (function, for, while, etc.) comes with a sub-scope, but I realize that it's not always true.
 For example, in `for` statement.

     var ls = [];
     for (var i = 0; i < 2; i++) {